csessig86/tabletop_to_leaflet/README.md

 ===========
 * This example uses plain blue markers provided by Leaflet but plenty of options are available.
 For more, visit [their website](http://leafletjs.com/reference.html)

 * You also style the map's sidebar, header, buttons, etc. using the css/style.css file.
-Here's an example using a black template: http://wcfcourier.com/app/special/wloo_history/
+Here's an example using a [black template](http://wcfcourier.com/app/special/wloo_history/)